keelancook/missions-center/cgcs-staff-information/continuity/cgcs-job-responsibilities.md

 * Produce academic research.
 * Produce academic resources for the SBC at large.
 * Research mission trips sent out from Southeastern.
-* Digitize IMB strategy materials.
+* Digitize Company strategy materials.
 * Digitize Sunday School Board training materials.
 * Work with the CGCS staff members to figure out how to tell the story of Southeastern well.

-### IMB MAG Role - Rick and Nancy Fraley
+### Company MAG Role - Rick and Nancy Fraley

 #### Role:
-To mobilize college and seminary students to take the next step in going with SEBTS and the IMB.
-This role serves as a liaison between the IMB, SEBTS, and the CGCS.
+To mobilize college and seminary students to take the next step in going with SEBTS and the Company.
+This role serves as a liaison between the Company, SEBTS, and the CGCS.

 #### Responsibilities:
 * Meet with students to hear their stories.
-* Promote going with SEBTS and the IMB.
+* Promote going with SEBTS and the Company.
 * Work with the director to advance engagement and student involvement on mission trips.
 * Encourage students to use their summer/lives to serve the Lord and help fulfill the Great Commission.
-    * Actively recruit missionaries to all Affinities and Field Support offices of the IMB.
+    * Actively recruit missionaries to all Affinities and Field Support offices of the Company.
 * Record meetings in HubSpot and log student interactions.
 * Collaborate with the Church/Student Mobilization teams who are engaging with pastors, ministry leaders and students near the seminary.
     * Work with local churches and mission pastors to formulate pipelines to the nations.
-    * Work with the IMB to discover how best to serve students in their desire to go with the IMB.
+    * Work with the Company to discover how best to serve students in their desire to go with the Company.
 * Help the seminary build a missionary pipeline that overlays with our A/D process.
     * Actively run this pipeline by working with those in the pipeline learn and participate in the Core Missionary Task locally.
     * Mentor those in the pipeline to becoming healthy sustainable missionaries.
     * Regularly meet with candidates in the missionary pipeline both as a group and individually with same gender candidates for encouragement and mentoring.
     * Create cohorts to facilitate missions opportunities and interest.
 * Supplement the work of the Candidate Consultant in a limited capacity.
-* Participate in all campus activities by being available to speak in classes as invited, attending chapel, representing the IMB in all mission activities, and attending mission fellowship gatherings.
+* Participate in all campus activities by being available to speak in classes as invited, attending chapel, representing the Company in all mission activities, and attending mission fellowship gatherings.
-    * Help IMB offices coordinate on-site visits interdepartmentally.
+    * Help Company offices coordinate on-site visits interdepartmentally.

 ---